 The exploration of End User Computing is incomplete without a comprehensive look at the Amazon WorkSpaces Family.
 This suite of services offers cloud-based desktop solutions, allowing organizations to provide a personalized, secure, and scalable desktop experience for their users.
 We will dissect the features of various WorkSpaces options, shedding light on how they cater to different user requirements and scenarios.

-In the Figure 9,1 below you will find a high-level architecture showing We explain some common EUC technologies such as virtual desktop infrastructure (VDI); Desktop as a Service (DaaS), and application as a service:
+In the Figure 9.1, below you will find a high-level architecture showing We explain some common EUC technologies such as virtual desktop infrastructure (VDI); Desktop as a Service (DaaS), and application as a service: